WordPoints/wordpoints/src/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed: The post points hook was awarding points for auto-drafts and post revisions.
+* Fixed: The periodic points hook wasn’t working in some cases.
+* Fixed: There was a fatal error in the uninstall script, causing a blank screen when uninstalling the plugin.

 = 1.1.1 =
 * New: The Brazilian Portugese language file was added to the plugin, thanks to Gabriel Galvao.
 * Fixed: The language files are being loaded properly now.